 - Our “green home” wish list

 Better Air Quality, Naturally

 Beeswax Candles: Are you a candle lover?
 I used to be until I found out that they aren’t the best for air quality due to the synthetic fragrance, lead wicks, and paraffin waxes.
 Even soy candles can be contaminated with paraffin and GMOs.
 I suggest beeswax!
-My friend Ali owns Welch Candle Co., a Wisconsin-based company that makes pure, 100% beeswax candles 🐝 They basically smell like honey when they are burned, and they actually release negative ions which purify the air and can give relief to allergies!
+My friend Ali owns Welch Candle Co., a Wisconsin-based company that makes pure, 100% beeswax candles 🐝 They basically smell like honey when they are burned.
 Code ORGANICALLYBECCA gets you a discount on her 6 oz. candles.

 Plants galore: There are so many plants that naturally purify the air 🌿 Now I’ve never been a plant lady, but we bought a few and so far they have been surviving much to my surprise.
 We have a Peace Lily, Bonsai tree, and Yucca tree.
 Some other plants that are well known for air purification are Areca Palm, Lady Palm, Ficus, English Ivy, and Boston Fern.